ivi-dev/Unsplash/README.md

 - **.NET CLI**: `dotnet add package UnsplashClient --version <desired-version-here>`
 - **PackageReference** in your project config: `<PackageReference Include="UnsplashClient" Version="<desired-version-here>" />`.

-Then, make a new instance of the [Unsplash.Client](#Client) class and call any of its public methods methods to get data.
+Then, make a new instance of the [Unsplash.Client](#Client) class and call any of its public methods to get data.

 Here's a list of [Unsplash.Client](#Client)'s public API: